sfarazhaider/Machine-Learning-Model-to-Predict-EV-Registrations-county-wise-in-Ireland/README.md

 image source:https://www.geekwire.com/2023/ev-charging-startup-electric-era-lands-11-5m-to-deploy-ai-and-battery-supported-stations/

 # Summary
-This project aims to understand the rising demand of EV Chargers in Ireland as EV Registrations for in county are rising rapidly (most notably in Dublin).
-By Training a machine learning statistical model, a 10 year data for EV Registrations for each county is obtained, trained and tested.
-Then, with the help of Auto Arima and SARIMAX, future EV registrations are predicted for the next 2 years for each county.
-As per the European Union suggestion, the ratio of EV to EV Charger is ideally 10:1.
+This project aims to understand the rising demand of EV Chargers in Ireland as EV Registrations for each county are rising rapidly (most notably in Dublin).
+The data set for EV registrations is obtained from SIMI (Society of Irish Motor Indusry) and it also includes plug-in hybrids which are also relevant in the EV-charging landscape.
+By training a machine learning statistical model on a month-wise 10 year dataset for EV Registrations for each county, Train-Test split is performed.
+Then, with the help of Auto Arima and SARIMAX, I find the best model fit while catering to the seasonality of my dataset.
+The dependant variable y is total running sum of EV regisrations since 2014.
+Finally, for 104 number of observations, with the right SARIMAX model fit of parameters (1,1,1) we get log likelihood of -951.867.
+Based on this fit, future EV registrations are predicted for the next 2 years for each county.
 With the help of this model, we can pre plan and proactively manage the infrastructure accordingly for each county.

 # Data
 There are 3 data sets used for this project